chewcw/obsidian-reminder/README.md

 ## Obsidian Reminder Plugin

+> This fork added a new mode called "Plain mode", which is just a plain reminder instead of a TODO.

 [Reminder plugin](https://uphy.github.io/obsidian-reminder/) for Obsidian.
 This plugin adds feature to manage markdown TODOs with reminder.

 ### Features